kotlin-orm/ktorm/hexo-docs/source/en/query.md

 having avg(t_employee.salary) > ?
 ```

-However, as any SQL users know, the generate SQL is wrong with syntax now, and it's impossible to be executed in a database.
-That's because the SQL's grammar restricts that if we are using group by, every select column either comes from the group by clause, or appears in an aggregation function.
-So, that's not Ktorm's fault, we don't understand SQL enough, Ktorm just translate our Koltin code to SQL trustily.
+However, as any SQL users know, the generated SQL is wrong with syntax now, and it's impossible to be executed in a database.
+That's because the SQL's grammar restricts that if we are using group by, every select column either comes from the group by clause or appears in an aggregation function.
+So, that's not Ktorm's fault, we don't understand SQL enough, Ktorm just translates our Koltin code to SQL trustily.

-> Note: Ktorm generates SQLs, but our design goal are never to replace SQL in Kotlin.
-Ktorm doesn't meant to be a "automation" ORM framework that's "large and complete".
+> Note: Ktorm generates SQLs, but our design goal is never to replace SQL in Kotlin.
+Ktorm doesn't mean to be an "automation" ORM framework that's "large and complete".
 Instead, one of our goals is to provide a set of flexible and convenient DSL for SQL by making full use of Kotlin's excellent features.
-This requires our users to have a certain understanding on SQL, because Ktorm just translate our DSL to SQL trustily, we have to take the responsibility of our SQL's correctness and performance.
+This requires our users to have a certain understanding of SQL because Ktorm just translates our DSL to SQL trustily, we have to take the responsibility of our SQL's correctness and performance.

 ## orderBy